🇸🇪

 Order plant-based by design

 Most Stockholm and Gothenburg restaurants with a modern menu offer clearly labelled vegan options or full vegan menus.
-In cities, look for "vegansk" on menus — Swedish labelling norms mean this word reliably signals vegan-prepared food.
-At traditional Swedish restaurants (husmanskost), default to vegetable-forward dishes and explicitly request no butter or cream.
-Potatoes and salad are your safest base orders; gravies and "sauce" are your danger zone.
+In cities, look for "vegansk" on menus: Swedish labelling norms mean this word reliably signals vegan-prepared food.
+At traditional Swedish restaurants, default to vegetable-forward dishes and explicitly request no butter or cream.
+Potatoes are your safest base order at traditional venues.
+Pair with a side of lingonsylt (lingonberry jam, almost always vegan) if you need more on the plate.
+Gravies and anything described simply as "sauce" are your primary risk zone.

 02